-For the purpose of complying with 74 O.S. § 212.E and 22 O.S. §§ 114, 991d, 991a (hh), and 63 O.S. § 2-506, we have performed the following procedures as they relate to the records of the District Attorney's programs for the period of July 1, 2016 through June 30, 2018.
+For the purpose of complying with 74 O.S. § 212.E and 22 O.S. §§ 114, 991d, 991a (hh), 991.f-1.1, and 63 O.S. §§ 2-506 and 2-901, we have performed the following procedures as they relate to the records of the District Attorney's programs for the period of July 1, 2018 through June 30, 2020.

-Bogus Check, Supervision, and Supervision 991 Programs:
+Bogus Check Restitution, Supervision, and Supervision 991:

-- Determine that internal controls are designed and operating over the collections and disbursement process. - Examine fees to determine that the correct fees are assessed, receipted, and deposited in compliance with 28 O.S. § 153, 22 O.S. §§ 114, 991d, 991a (hh), and 19 O.S. § 215.11. - Determine whether disbursements are used to defray the expenses of the District Attorney's office in accordance with 22 O.S. §§ 114 and whether disbursements are supported by approved claims, invoices, and verification that goods or services paid for were received. - Determine whether the District Attorney reconciles all accounts with the County Treasurer's ledgers. - Determine whether the District Attorney prepares and submits an annual report to the District Attorneys Council that shows total deposits and total disbursements for the Bogus Check Restitution Program, the Supervision Program, and Supervision 991 Program.
+- Determine that internal controls are designed and operating over the collections and disbursement process. - Examine fees to determine that the correct fees are assessed, receipted, and deposited in compliance with 28 O.S. § 153, 22 O.S. §§ 114, 991d, 991a (hh), and 19 O.S. § 215.11. - Determine whether disbursements are used to defray the expenses of the District Attorney's office in accordance with 22 O.S. §§ 114, 991d, and 991a (hh) and whether disbursements are supported by approved claims, invoices, and verification that goods or services paid for were received. - Determine whether the District Attorney reconciles accounts with the County Treasurer's ledgers. - Determine whether the District Attorney prepares and submits an annual report to the District Attorneys Council that reflects total collections and total disbursements for the Bogus Check Restitution Program, Supervision Program, and Supervision 991 Program.